sanand0/til/til.md

 - 19 Sep 2025.
 VS Code a bunch of features I discovered:
   - It can run a terminal in its own new window for over a year (via Ctrl+P > Terminal: Move Terminal into New Window).
 Now, <kbd>Ctrl + Alt + Shift + \`</kbd> does this directly.
   - [Terminal Intellisense](https://code.visualstudio.com/docs/terminal/shell-integration#_intellisense-preview) shows completion suggestions in the UI.
 Very helpful.
+Ctrl+Space triggers the menu completion.
 - 18 Sep 2025.
 "We find that the per-step error rate itself rises as the task progresses", i.e. once a conversation goes the wrong way, it's really hard to correct it.
 [The Illusion of Diminishing Returns](https://arxiv.org/html/2509.09677)
 - 17 Sep 2025.
 [Japonaise Cake](https://www.google.com/search?q=japonaise) is the name of the pastry that I had as a child and grew up longing for.
 I have spent several weeks searching for it in the roadside bakeries at Bangalore and Chennai but only [one bakery](https://cakebee.in/products/japonaise-cake) seems to have it.
 - 17 Sep 2025. `systemd` is the modern way to run scheduled jobs, instead of `cron`.
 It's far more complex.
 But it can catch up on missed runs via a `Persistent` option.
 [Working with systemd timers](https://documentation.suse.com/smart/systems-management/html/systemd-working-with-timers/index.html)